djuro/passwdResetFeature/README.md

 ### Why I wrote it like this

-I have chosen Symfony 3 because I estimated that it would take me the less time to finish.
+I have chosen Symfony 3 and multitier architecture.
+I use it on a daily basis so I estimated that it would take me less time to finish.
 Also, using a MVC framework makes it  much easier to write clear and consistently organized code.
 There is no need to develop or maintain low-level utilities such as autoloading, routing, or rendering controllers.

 The following files make my implementation: